 It is timely, therefore, to inquire how multiethnic forms of nationalism can be re-promoted and for this purpose to re-investigate the concept of civic nationalism.
 This book assembles case studies that analyse the historical practices of civic or quasi-civic nationalisms from around the world.
 By allowing for global comparisons, the collection of articles seeks to shed new light on pressing questions faced by nation-states around the world today: Are truly civic nationalisms even possible?
 Which strategies have multiethnic nation-states pursued in the past to foster national sentiment?
 How can nation-states generate social solidarity without resorting to primordialism?
 Can the historical example of civic or quasi-civic nation-states offer useful lessons to contemporary nation-states for successfully integrating immigrants?

-1. Introduction: A Global Approach to Civic Nationalisms (Jasper M. Trautsch) 2.
-The Power and Weakness of Civic Nationalism in Switzerland, 1848-2014 (Regula Argast) 3.
-Reconsidering the Civic and Ethnic Elements of Yugoslav nationalism: On the Successes and Failures of Yugoslavism (Dejan Djokic) 4.
-How to Build a Civic Nation: The Relative Influence of Different Policies on National Identification in Tanzania (Amanda Lea Robinson) 5.
-Civic Constitutional Nationalism in Egypt: The Egyptian Liberal Experiment Revisited, 1907-1952 (Israel Gershoni) 6.
-Ethno-Nationalism Travels Incognito in Singapore (Michael Barr) 7.
-National Ties Entwined: Civic and Ethnic Nationalisms in New Zealand (David Pearson) 8.
-Foundations, Possibilities, and Dangers of Civic Nationalism in the United States, 1776- 1861 (Jasper M. Trautsch) 9.
-Unusual, Often Implicit, yet Surprisingly Effective: Civic Nationalism in Brazil (Roderick J. Barman) 10.
-Conclusion (Ronald Beiner)
+Introduction: A Global Approach to Civic Nationalisms (Jasper M. Trautsch) 1.
+The Power and Weakness of Civic Nationalism in Switzerland, 1848-2014 (Regula Argast) 2.
+Squaring the South Slavic circle: Ethnicity, nationhood, and citizenship in Yugoslavia (Andrew Wachtel and Igor Štiks) 3.
+Civic Constitutional Nationalism in Egypt: The Egyptian Liberal Experiment Revisited, 1907-1952 (Israel Gershoni) 4.
+Building the Swahili Nation (Gregory H. Maddox) 5.
+Ethno-Nationalism Travels Incognito in Singapore (Michael Barr) 6.
+National Ties Entwined: Civic and Ethnic Nationalisms in New Zealand (David Pearson) 7.
+Unusual, often implicit, yet surprisingly effective: Civic nationalism in Brazil (Roderick J. Barman) 8.
+Homogenizing and demarcating America: Foundations: Civic nationalism in the United States, 1774–1861 (Jasper M. Trautsch) Conclusion (Ronald Beiner)